DecisionsDev/odm-rpa-invoicing-sample/README.md

 ## Full automation with IBM RPA + IBM ODM

 Automation would be complete if we can avoid prompting the user with the tax rate and discounted price.
-This is where IBM ODM will come handy.
+This is where IBM ODM will come in handy.

 ### Create and deploy a Decision Service